RediSearch/RediSearch/docs/Commands.md

 * **NOOFFSETS**: If set, we do not store term offsets for documents (saves memory, does not allow exact searches)

 * **NOFIELDS**: If set, we do not store field bits for each term.
 Saves memory, does not allow filtering by specific fields.

-* **NOSCOREIDX**: If set, we avoid saving the top results for single words.
-Saves a lot of memory, slows down searches for common single word queries.

 * **NOFREQS**: If set, we avoid saving the term frequencies in the index.
 This saves memory but does not allow sorting based on the frequencies of a given term within